Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Experiments

 \textit{ Evaluation Metrics.} We evaluate our method for editing equality on four main aspects.
 To assess the audio-lip synchronization, we follow previous works \cite{Guo2021ADNeRFAD} and employ the identity-agnostic SyncNet confidence (\textbf{Sync score} \cite{Chung_Zisserman_2017}).
 We evaluate the instruction editing quality with the directional similarity in CLIP space (\textbf{CLIP Direction} \cite{Gal2021StyleGANNADACD}).
-This metric measures the consistency of the change between the two images (in CLIP space) with the change between the two image captions.
-We manually provide pre- and post-editing image captions corresponding to the editing instructions.
-For example, we provide "A photograph of a man" and "A photograph of a young man" for the instruction "Make him look like a young man".
 Additionally, we employ a face identity distance loss (\textbf{ArcFace} \cite{Deng2018ArcFaceAA}) to measure face identity preserving.
-Finally, we measure temporal inconsistency based on a warping error ($\textbf{E}_\textbf{w}$ \cite{Lei_2023_CVPR}) that considers both short-term and long-term warping errors.
+For temporal inconsistency, we apply a warping error ($\textbf{E}_\textbf{w}$ \cite{Lei_2023_CVPR}) that considers both short-term and long-term warping errors.
+Please see the supplementary material for details.